 MAKING GREEN MAINSTREAM

-GROUNDSWELL, launched with seed-funding from J.P.Morgan, is a tailored business acceleration programme for entrepreneurs who are passionate about bringing critical solutions for today’s environmental challenges.
-The programme is designed to create collaboration between entrepreneurs, technical agencies, corporates and sources of capital.
+GROUNDSWELL is funded by J.P.Morgan and offers a tailored business acceleration programme for entrepreneurs who are passionate about bringing critical solutions for today’s environmental challenges.
+The programme is designed to create collaboration between entrepreneurs, technical agencies, corporates, and sources of capital.

 We are passionate about sustainable business practices, so the chance to implement a programme that had this as a central focus was something we could not pass up.